Lead Poisoning Causes, Symptoms, and Treatment

 Steroid production is also impaired.

-Acute poisoning is mainly related to occupational inhalation and foreign body ingestion.
-Chronic poisoning may be either environmental or occupational.
+Acute lead poisoning is mainly related to occupational inhalation and foreign body ingestion.
+Chronic lead poisoning may be either environmental or occupational.

 Younger children are particularly at risk because of ingestion of foreign material, increased gastrointestinal (GI) absorption and because their nervous systems are still developing.